-SMOKING:
+SMOKING/VAPING:

-In order to promote the health and safety, comfort and well-being of all members of the College community, Franklin & Marshall College prohibits smoking:
+In order to promote the health and safety, comfort and well-being of all members of the College Community, Franklin & Marshall College prohibits smoking of any kind to include vaping:

-- Inside all buildings on campus, including academic and administrative buildings, the Alumni Sports and Fitness Center and the Steinman College Center. - In all indoor public areas and restrooms. - In shared as well as private offices. - In College Houses/College-owned residential facilities. - At all indoor and outdoor athletic events. - Inside College vans, chartered buses, or other College vehicles used for mass transportation. - Within 30 feet of the entrance to or exit from any administrative or academic building on campus.
+- Inside all buildings on Campus, including academic and administrative buildings, the Alumni Sports and Fitness Center and the Steinman College Center. - In all indoor public areas and restrooms. - In shared as well as private offices. - In College Houses/College-owned residential facilities. - At all indoor and outdoor athletic events. - Inside College vans, chartered buses, or other College vehicles used for mass transportation. - Within 30 feet of the entrance to or exit from any administrative or academic building on Campus.

 Lighted smoking materials are not permitted in any indoor public areas of the College, offices, or Houses/College owned residential facilities.
-Smokers are expected to dispose of smoking materials properly and safely; trash receptacles are provided near most campus buildings for this purpose.
+Smokers are expected to dispose of smoking materials properly and safely; trash receptacles are provided near most Campus buildings for this purpose.

-COOKING AND PORTABLE ELECTRIC APPLIANCES:
+COOKING AND PORTABLE ELECTRIC APPLIANCES